simdjson/simdjson/README.md

 instructions, reducing branch misprediction, and reducing data dependency to take advantage of each CPU's multiple execution cores.

+Our default front-end is called On Demand, and we wrote a paper about it:

+- John Keiser, Daniel Lemire, [On-Demand JSON: A Better Way to Parse Documents?](http://arxiv.org/abs/2312.17149), Software: Practice and Experience (to appear)

-Some people [enjoy reading our paper](https://arxiv.org/abs/1902.08318): A description of the design and implementation of simdjson is in our research article:
+Some people [enjoy reading the first (2019) simdjson paper](https://arxiv.org/abs/1902.08318): A description of the design and implementation of simdjson is in our research article:
 - Geoff Langdale, Daniel Lemire, [Parsing Gigabytes of JSON per Second](https://arxiv.org/abs/1902.08318), VLDB Journal 28 (6), 2019.